Optimal control of nonlinear systems with unsymmetrical input constraints and its applications to the UAV

-The UAV is only equipped with one radar as the measuring sensor towards the target.
-The on-board radar can measure the range and bearing information determined by the relative position $s_r=(x_r,y_r)^T$, which is represented by $(x_r,y_r)=(x_t-x,y_t-y)$.
-The observation model of the radar sensor is illustrated as follows:
+The UAV is assumed to utilize a radar as the measurement sensor.
+Let $s_r=(x_r,y_r)^\top =(x_p-x_t,y_p-y_t)^\top $ denote the relative position between the UAV and the target.
+Then with the aid of the radar, the UAV can sense the range and bearing information with the observation model described by